UTAR-ITS/mentor-mentee/README.md

 and we’ll help you sort it out.
 <br /><br />

-This program is inspired by UBC, Vancouver Tri-Mentoring Program
+This program is inspired by UBC Tri-Mentoring Program